-Some stuff on music, how it connects to my life - and maybe the odd suggestion in how my favorite neighbor could understand this life.
+Some stuff on music, how it connects to my life - and maybe the odd suggestion in how my "favorite neighbour" could understand this life.
 Not that she would need that, being much smarter than I am.
-But funnily enough it does help me to articulate things, to understand my life.
+But funnily enough, it does help me to articulate things, to understand me own life.

 A few caveats: